 It is a hanging container-like construction, with a balcony at the end and a beautiful view of the estate below.
 I could also admire that view from behind the windows.
 My fear of heights is never fond of balconies over abysses. 🙂

-The floor is apparently made of a fragile material, so we had to either take off our shoes or put on cloth slippers.
+The floor is apparently made of a fragile material, so we had to either remove our shoes or put on cloth slippers.
 Not very practical, but it does keep the room beautifully clean.

 Frank Gehry – Pavillon de Musique, 2008

-After admiring the LUMA in Arles a few days earlier, we were very surprised to see a completely different work by him in La Coste.
+After admiring the LUMA in Arles a few days earlier, we were very surprised to see a completely different work by Frank Gehry in La Coste.

 The glass in the music pavilion serves to keep visitors and performers dry and hopefully also to improve the acoustics.
 Unfortunately, there was no music performance when we were there.